sswahn/database/README.md

 # Database
 Easily interact with the IndexedDB API with a simplified, promise-based approach.

-## Features
-  · Simplified promise-based API
-  · Singleton pattern ensures one instance of the database is active
-  · Default setup pre-configured
-  · Bulk addition of items

 ## Usage
 Import library
 ```javascript
 import database from '@sswahn/indexedDB'
 ```

-Initialize with custom configuration (optional)
+Initialize with optional custom configuration:
 ```javascript
 const db = database([
   {